hippoPE/hippope.github.io/README.md

 ```

 # Step 6: Mesh Update
 Once you complete Steps 1–5, you will have a framework capable of estimating the 6D pose from the first glance at the object.
-If you wish to update the mesh based on new observations, the following commands specify when the mesh should be updated.
+If you wish to update the mesh based on new observations, the following commands specify when the mesh should be updated.<br>
 <img width="425" height="180" alt="sphere" src="https://github.com/user-attachments/assets/a341bf02-8edf-463a-9f64-b01a1519f72b" />
 ```python
 def sample_views_icosphere(n_views, subdivisions=None, radius=1):